Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

     Remember to add the necessary usings.

-If you have custom code in the method `RunInstantiationValidation` complete the steps below, if not skip these steps:
+If you have custom code in the method `RunInstantiationValidation` complete the steps below, if not delete `App/logic/InstantiationHandler.cs` and move on to [Upgrade ValidationHandler.cs and register new service](#upgrade-validationhandlercs-and-register-new-service):

 1. Create a new Class named `InstantiationValidator.cs` in `App/logic/Validation` and implement the interface `Altinn.App.Core.Features.Validation.IInstantiationValidator`.
 The class can be named or placed where you like, this is only a suggestion.
    The file should look something like this now:
     ```csharp
     using System.Threading.Tasks;
     using Altinn.App.Core.Features.Validation;